Contents

 Similarly, when people think of desert, they may think immediately of OREO, Ben & Jerry’s, or Hershey’s.

 For electric cars, Tesla immediately comes to mind.
 When it comes to eCommerce, you immediately think of Amazon.
+That makes sense considering how far ahead they are on B2C and B2B eCommerce trends.
 For social media, examples include Facebook, Instagram, and Twitter.

 The key point here is that brand associations are often a combination of the company’s product plus a few qualities of that product.
 So, although you likely associate “car” with BMW, Volvo, Subaru, Ferrari, and Mercedes-Benz, the associations pan out more like this: